Program Overview

 (Union Theological Seminary)

-Associate Professor, Department of Religious Studies; Associate Dean for Diversity, Equity, and Inclusion, College of Arts and Sciences; Director, Africana Studies Program
+Associate Professor, Department of Religious Studies; Associate Dean for Enrichment and Academic Engagement, College of Arts and Sciences; Director, Africana Studies Program

 Michele Tracy Berger, PhD